Hideki-Morita/aws-native-observability-exporters/README.md

 <br>

-## ☺︎ License
+## ☺ License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for more information.

 ---